dewfall123/ahooks-vue/packages/vhooks/src/useSize/index.en-US.md

 A hook to subscribe DOM element size change.

 ::: tip
-API is consistent with [ahooks](https://ahooks.js.org/hooks/dom/use-size).
+The API is different from [ahooks](https://ahooks.js.org/hooks/dom/use-size).
 :::

 ## Examples